The Coasters - Yakety Yak

 The Coasters mixed humour into their stage act and into their recordings.
 They had many big USA hits – Poison Ivy for example in 1959 written by Lieber and Stoller (original by The Clovers).
 (ATCO Records USA distributed in the UK on The LONDON American Recordings Label).
 This number was copied by almost every UK band around in the early 1960’s.
 “Searchin” was covered by Manchester band The Hollies who had the hit.
 February 1956 was the date the group started and they disbanded in 1972.

 It is 81 on Kev Roberts Top 500.
-In his book he tells us that the DJ who found it covered up the name of the artist so that nobody else could find a copy: thus he was the only DJ with it: to build an exclusive reputation.
+In his book he tells us that the DJ who found it covered up the name of the artist so that nobody else could find a copy: thus he was the only DJ with it, creating an exclusive reputation.